LaunchCodeEducation/csharp-web-dev-curriculum/content/flow-collections/reading/conditionals/index.md

 lastMod: 2023-02-07 # UPDATE ANY TIME CHANGES ARE MADE
 ---

+Before you start this chapter, fork and clone the [csharp-web-dev-examples](https://github.com/LaunchCodeEducation/csharp-web-dev-examples) repository.
+This repository contains the example projects in the reading section.

+For the Conditionals section, be sure to explore the `Conditionals` project in the repo.

 ## Operators
 Before we review the syntax for conditionals, let’s go over the comparison and logical operators that we need to use in control flow statements.